 It is the policy of IMEAc that the accreditation process following international protocol with Fairness, Accountability, Integrity, Transparency and Heartiness.

 To be eligible for quality assessment, the applying medical school must fulfill the following condition:

-- The medical school and education program have been approved by the university council
+- The medical school and education program has been approved by the university council.

 The applying medical school shall meet all the following requirements stated by IMEAc and assessors to ensure that the quality assessment is carried out efficiently and effectively.

 - Prepare an in-depth self-study report as indicated in item 3.2.1;

 - Fulfill all assessment, administrative and logistics requests made by IMEAc office and assessors for the purpose of carrying out the assessment efficiently and effectively;